Getting type declarations requires no tools apart from npm.

 npm, but prefixed with

-but if you need, you can check out this Type Search to find the package for your favorite library.
+but if you need, you can use the Yarn package search to find the package for your favorite library.

 Note: if the declaration file you are searching for is not present, you can always contribute one back and help out the next developer looking for it.
 Please see the DefinitelyTyped contribution guidelines page for details.